Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Should I stop drinking milk if I have acne?

-If you suspect dairy affects your skin, consider monitoring your symptoms or discussing dietary changes with a healthcare professional before eliminating dairy completely.
+Not necessarily.
+Some studies have found an association between cow's milk and acne, while many people consume milk without experiencing breakouts.
+If you suspect milk affects your skin, monitor the pattern and consider discussing dietary changes with a healthcare professional before eliminating dairy completely.

 What foods are good for acne-prone skin?